 Crime and Place™ focuses on presenting well established, long term trends in criminal activity in the United States.
 We believe this paints a more accurate picture of overall crime levels in a given area, when compared to individual crime incidents.

-The application uses aggregated personal and property crime data based on an extensive analysis of several years of FBI Uniform Crime Report statistics combined with numerous socio-economic characteristics taken from the US Census and other sources.
+The application uses aggregated personal and property crime data based on an extensive analysis of several years of FBI Uniform Crime Report statistics combined with numerous characteristics taken from the US Census and other sources.
 Considerable effort was made to standardize data, and manually correct inconsistencies, discrepancies and errors.

 Individual estimates were converted to indexes relative to national totals and rescaled, with the end result being a raw metric for each crime type, for every Census block group in the United States.

 When looking at the raw crime metrics, we found the distributions to be very asymmetrical, skewed highly towards lower crime rates, with a very large range.
 The image below shows the distribution of raw data for the murder crime metric (the normal curve appears in orange).